 - Visit the NASA POWER Data Access Viewer.

-- Select SSE-Renewable Energy from the User Community dropdown menu.
+- Select Renewable Energy from the User Community dropdown menu.

 - Select Climatology as the temporal average.

 - Enter the latitude and longitude of the school site.

 - Select CSV as the output file format.

 - In the parameters section, search for and select the Insolation Over A Consecutive Month Period parameter from the Energy-Storage System Sizing submenu.

 - Click the CSV button to open or save the output data as a comma-separated values file.

 Given that commercially available panels are approximately 15-20% efficient, they will not generate the total amount of solar energy received per day at a given location.
 Have students calculate how many kWh/m2/d could be generated using a 15% or 20% efficient solar panel.